A repository of ideas, hypotheses, and wonderings about the Nostromo, its refinery and the universe depicted in ALIEN.

 One of Ron Cobb’s Nostromo drawings shows Ash’s observation blister on the main hull aft of the three thrust nozzles.
 When the explorers return, he sees them at the landing leg, a view impossible from the blister if the lift is on the starboard nacelle.
 The film shows that when Ash sees them return, he is looking to his right.
 We see, over his shoulder, that the landing leg is between him and the lift.

-Brett’s death scene occurs in the forward landing gear chamber.
+Brett’s death scene occurs in the forward landing gear chamber (a reasonable assumption since it is never established that the two similar chambers in the nacelles are accessible.)
 There is no indication in the set that the lift apparatus is housed here.
 Previously, the explorers exited the airlock into the tornadic winds of the planetoid and stepped onto the lift with the landing gear leg in the distance.
 If the airlock is on B-Deck, they would have seen these struts, but they would still have been inside the ship.
 The lift would logically descend from B-Deck through the forward gear chamber down to the surface.

 Set photos in The Book of Alien show the airlock set used for this scene was only as high as the bay doors.
 This was obviously dramatic license, because otherwise, the airlock would hang from the hull as a detached chamber.
 Repeated viewings seem to indicate that the sets and models do not bear intense scrutiny.
 (The search for an answer to this question is simply an exercise in making the film match up with some kind of reality.
 I hope to resolve this issue as I blueprint the ship.)

 QUESTION 3: Where does the crew sleep while out of hypersleep?